On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Flow and order polytopes

 \section{Flow and order polytopes}

 In order to state and prove Theorem~\ref{thm:main} in Section~\ref{sec:cryasm}, we need to discuss flow and order polytopes.
 In Section~\ref{subsec:31}, we define flow and order polytopes and also explain how to see $\CRY(n)$ as the flow polytope of the complete graph.
-In Sections~\ref{sec:flowisorder} and~\ref{sec:orderisflow}, we prove that the flow polytope of a planar graph is the order polytope of a related poset, and vice versa.
+In Sections~\ref{sec:flowisorder} and~\ref{sec:orderisflow}, we state in Theorems \ref{f-o} and \ref{o-f} that the flow polytope of a planar graph is the order polytope of a related poset, and vice versa.
+We give the proofs of these theorems in Section \ref{sec:proofsf-o-and-o-f}.